 But it’s not a perfect regulation and it doesn’t apply to every flight.
-What’s more, the rule has been strained by the COVID-19 pandemic, and the effects on EC 261 could last a generation.
-Bottom line: You need to study EC 261 carefully before invoking it.
+What’s more, the COVID-19 pandemic has tested the rule, and the effects of the coronavirus on EC 261 could last a generation.
+Bottom line: You need to study EC 261 carefully before invoking it this year.
 But it’s worth knowing.